GoogleCloudPlatform/cloud-builders/gcs-fetcher/README.md

 # Generate new files, ignoring those that already exist.
 - name: 'generate-new-files'

-# Upload all files; only new files will be uploaded to Cloud Storage.
+# Upload all files; only new and changed files will be uploaded to
+# Cloud Storage.
 - name: 'gcr.io/cloud-builders/gcs-uploader'
   - '--bucket=${PROJECT_ID}_cloudbuild_cache'
   - '--manifest_file=manifest-foo.json'